ingonyama-zk/icicle/docs/docs/icicle/install_and_use.md

 (TODO update links to main branch when merged)

-1. **Extract the Tar Files**:
+1. **Extract and install the Tar Files**:
-   - Download (TODO link to latest release) the appropriate tar files for your distribution (Ubuntu 20.04, Ubuntu 22.04, or UBI 7,8,9 for RHEL compatible binaries).
+   - Download (TODO link to latest release) the appropriate tar files for your distribution (Ubuntu 20.04, Ubuntu 22.04, or UBI 8,9 for RHEL compatible binaries).
    - **Frontend libs and headers** should be installed in default search paths (such as `/usr/lib` and `usr/local/include`) for the compiler and linker to find.
    - **Backend libs** should be installed in `/opt`
    - Extract it to your desired location:
     ```bash
     # install the frontend part (Can skip for Rust)
     tar xzvf icicle30-ubuntu22.tar.gz
     cp -r ./icicle/lib/* /usr/lib/
     cp -r ./icicle/include/icicle/ /usr/local/include/ # copy C++ headers